kloymillen/lab-01/README.md

 ```
 ~/cpsc120$ cd lab-01-your_user_name
 ~/cpsc120/lab-01-your_user_name$ ls
-README.md helloworld.cc
+README.md helloworld.cpp
 ```

 As you can see, a copy of the two files that you saw on the web-view of your GitHub repository have been downloaded (cloned) into your computer.
 You have successfully cloned your lab assignment's git repository.

 ### Compiling and executing code

-The file `helloworld.cc` contains source code for the HelloWorld program, written in C++.
+The file `helloworld.cpp` contains source code for the HelloWorld program, written in C++.
 HelloWorld is a program that prints "Hello World!" in the terminal whenever it is executed.
 As you will learn later in the class, source code must first be compiled so that it can be executed in the computer.
 Let's go ahead and compile the source code.

 #### Compiling source code

 Tuffix comes with the `g++` compiler installed.
 Let's take a quick look at the contents of that file using the `cat` command, which prints the contents of the file in the terminal.
-Run the command `cat helloworld.cc`:
+Run the command `cat helloworld.cpp`:

 ```
-~/cpsc120/lab-01-your_user_name$ cat helloworld.cc
+~/cpsc120/lab-01-your_user_name$ cat helloworld.cpp
 // HelloWorld program
 #include <iostream>